Seilern Triptych

 Campin was one of the very early founders of the Northern Renaissance, and famed and successful in his lifetime for his breakthrough use of oil paints, but was largely forgotten during the early and early-modern period.
-He was rediscovered during the late nineteenth century, and has since been described as one of the most significant religious painters of the 15th century.
+He was rediscovered during the late 19th century and has since been described as one of the most significant religious painters of the 15th century.
 Although Campin's life is relatively well documented for the time, there are no surviving records of this commission, and at 60 x 48.9 cm it is too small to have functioned as a church altarpiece - possibly it was intended for private devotion.
 The triptych represents one of the earliest extant Flemish paintings.
 Its iconography is related to the Depositio and Elevatio liturgical ceremonies.

-The influence of the Seilern Triptych is discernible in works by major artists including Rogier van der Weyden, Dieric Bouts, Quentin Massys, and Peter Paul Rubens.
+The influence of the Seilern Triptych is discernible in works by major artists, including Rogier van der Weyden, Dieric Bouts, Quentin Massys, and Peter Paul Rubens.
 It is named after its former owner, the Count of Seilern, who bequeathed it to the Courtauld Institute on his death in 1978.
 The triptych is today housed at the Courtauld Institute, London.

 Description

-The triptych may have functioned as a funerary altarpiece for a church, or given its relatively compact size, for private devotion.
+The triptych may have functioned as a funerary altarpiece for a church or, given its relatively compact size, for private devotion.
 There are no paintings on the exterior, although there may originally have been so.
 If the work was used in a church, the wings would have been closed except for special occasions such as funerals, and Church holidays.

-Each of the gold-leaf backgrounds contain wrapping vines, symbols of Christ and painted red currants, both symbols of Christ, the vines of the wine of the Eucharist.
-The center panel is double arched.
+Each of the gold-leaf backgrounds contains wrapping vines, symbols of Christ and painted red currants, both symbols of Christ, the vines of the wine of the Eucharist.
+The centre panel is double-arched.
 It is to be read narratively from left to right, with panels showing the crucifixion, entombment and resurrection of Christ.
-Each of the panels emphasised a different part of the pictorial space; the left hand panel is focused on the foreground and far background, the center panel with the foreground, and the right hand panel with the mid-ground.
+Each of the panels emphasised a different part of the pictorial space; the left-hand panel is focused on the foreground and far background, the centre panel with the foreground, and the right-hand panel with the mid-ground.
 There are a number of unifying elements across the panels, including the strong use of a deep red, and the presence of a dog in each of the wings.